roman-milk/roman-milk.github.io/debutante-milf-lesbian-submissive.md

  I scurried out of the hall, to my car and looked at myself in the mirror.
 What just happened?
 Why couldn't I stand up for myself?
 Why did I say what I said?
 Shaking my head, I pulled out of the driveway heading home, a million questions ricocheting in my head...and yet no answers.

  Once in the house half an hour later, Miranda said, "You're home later than anticipated."
-Report_Story #2